-If we are to reach through to people effectively, we cannot afform to be cast in the role of supporting the status quo in the word.
+If we are to reach through to people effectively, we cannot afford to be cast in the role of supporting the status quo in the world.
 It just happens that hundreds of millions of people are not satisfied with things as they are.
 They have caught glimpses of a better life, and are determined to get it for their children.
-People in the underdeveloped two-thirds of the world have embraced and embarked upon a revolution -- what Toynbee calls a "revolution of rising expectations".
+People in the under-developed two-thirds of the world have embraced and embarked upon a revolution -- what Toynbee calls a "revolution of rising expectations".
 For our part, we must not block these aspirations.
 If we do, we will earn and deserve the enmity that "have nots" feel toward the uncaring "well-to-do".

-Americans, one would think, should be sympathetic toward this new resolution.
+Americans, one would think, should be sympathetic toward this new revolution.
 Our own country was founded that way.
 For generations the American Revolution was held up as an example to all peoples dissatisfied with their status.
 For years, we encouraged and supported the aspirations of any people for national self-determination and economic independence.
 We justified our own revolution on the principle of the worth of the individual man.
 Our declared purposes were to insure his personal liberty and give him the opportunity to advance his welfare.
-Now when these same legitimate aims are sought in Asia and Africa some of our leaders appear irritated and annoyed.
-American policy retreats to the line of easiest resistance, and ironically we become the spokesmen for the status quo.
+When these same legitimate aims are sought in Asia and Africa we must not appear irritated and annoyed.
+Nor should we become the spokesmen for the status quo.

-Instead, of course, we should join with the spirit of independent nationalism that grips the underdeveloped and underprivileged countries; reminding these people that we, too, are the children of self-determination, of revolution, and of a will to freedom and independence.
+Instead, of course, we should join with the spirit of independent nationalism that grips the underdeveloped and underprivileged countries, reminding these people that we too are the children of self-determination, of revolution, and of a will to freedom and independence.
 These people will be a powerful force in decades to come, and we must help them prepare to use their strength in behalf of freedom.

-We can aid them, if we will, to progress toward their two-fold revolutionary goal of economic development and advancement of human dignity goals upon which our own good life is based.
+We can aid them, if we will, to progress toward their twofold revolutionary goal of economic development and advancement of human dignity goals upon which our own good life is based.

 Now, such progress is not automatic.
 Liberty and democracy are not the inevitable results of full stomachs, as we sometimes have let ourselves believe.
-In the desperate drive to overcome centuries of colonialism and deprivation, newly independent peoples may rush into communism, or fall victim to the new economic imperialism of the Kremlir The Soviet Union exerts a powerful gravitational pull over people who as yet are uncommitted to a modern way of life.
+In the desperate drive to overcome centuries of colonialism and deprivation, newly independent peoples may rush into communism, or fall victim to the new economic imperialism of the Kremlin.
+The Soviet Union exerts a powerful gravitational pull over people who as yet are uncommitted to a modern way of life.